MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 Microsoft designed the platform and operational procedures to meet the requirements that align with the DISA SRG IL4 compliance framework.
 Microsoft expects U.S. Department of Defense contractor customers and other Federal agencies currently deploy Microsoft 365 GCC High to use the Power Apps US Government GCC High deployment option.
 This release enables and requires customers to deploy Azure AD Government for customer identities, in contrast to GCC that deploys public Azure AD.

 For U.S. Department of Defense contractor customers, Microsoft operates a service to enable customers to meet ITAR commitment and DFARS acquisition regulations.
 This policy is documented and required by their contracts with the U.S. Department of Defense.
+A Provisional Authority to Operate has been granted by DISA.

+Beginning April 2021, eligible customers may now choose to deploy Power Apps US Government to the "DoD" environment, which enables single sign-on and seamless integration with Microsoft 365 DoD deployments.
+Microsoft has designed the platform and our operational procedures in accordance with the DISA SRG IL5 compliance framework.
+A Provisional Authority to Operate has been granted by DISA.

 ## Customer eligibility